ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Thus, in this analogy, a prospective volunteer is an Attester, the organization is the Relying Party, and the organization that issues a report is a Verifier.

-In this model, an Attester conveys Evidence to a Relying Party, which simply passes it on to a Verifier.
-The Verifier then compares the Evidence against its appraisal policy, and returns an Attestation Result to the Relying Party.
+In this model, an Attester conveys Evidence to a Relying Party, which treats it as opaque and simply forwards it on to a Verifier.
+The Verifier compares the Evidence against its appraisal policy, and returns an Attestation Result to the Relying Party.
 The Relying Party then compares the Attestation Result against its own appraisal policy.